A deadly drug — sometimes in disguise

 * KLOXXADO® (naloxone HCl) Nasal Spray [prescribing information].
 Columbus, OH: Hikma Specialty USA Inc., 2021.

-Kloxxado® is a nasal spray that contains a single spray with 8 mg of naloxone HCl.* Kloxxado® can be used by anyone to reverse the effects of an opioid overdose until medical help arrives.* Each box of Kloxxado® contains two individually packaged single-spray devices.*
+KLOXXADO® provides an option for 8 mg of naloxone HCl per spray in a single dose.* KLOXXADO® can be used by anyone to reverse the effects of an opioid overdose until medical help arrives.* Each box of KLOXXADO® contains two individually packaged single-spray devices.*

 * KLOXXADO® (naloxone HCl) Nasal Spray [prescribing information].
 Columbus, OH: Hikma Specialty USA Inc., 2021